yuwchen/MultiPA/README.md

 ## MultiPA data

 Pilot dataset for real-world open response scenario speech assessment.
 Download will be made available after the paper is published.

 ### Acknowledge
 This data is collected by using [Label Studio](https://labelstud.io/) Academic Program.
 We thank Label studio to provide platform that allows researchers to collect data easily.

 ## Citation
-Please cite our paper if you find this repository useful.
+Please cite our paper if you find this repository useful, Thanks!

+@inproceedings{chen2024multipa,
+title = {{MultiPA}: A Multi-task Speech Pronunciation Assessment Model for Open Response Scenarios}, author = {Chen, Yu-Wen and Yu, Zhou and Hirschberg, Julia}, booktitle = {Proc.
+INTERSPEECH 2024}
+}